simplisticated/Consent/README.md

 }
 ```

-Both syntaxes work the same way.
-That's up to you which one to use 😉
+Both syntaxes are equivalent to each other and interchangeable.
+In other words, both of them return the same result.
+That's up to you which one to use.

 ### Request Permissions